ircv3/ircv3-specifications/extensions/message-ids.md

 The tag value MUST be treated as a case sensitive opaque identifier.
 Clients MUST NOT use case folding or normalization when comparing IDs.

+### Relationships with other specifications

+In order to treat messages that refer to IDs consistently, clients need to know the IDs for their own messages as well.
+Servers that provide message IDs SHOULD also provide the `echo-message`(./echo-message-3.2.html) capability.

 ## Server implementation considerations

 This section is non-normative.